BelledonneCommunications/linphone-sdk/README.md

 Requirement:
  - Xcode >= 10
- - cmake >= 3.18.2
+ - Cmake >= 3.18.2

 Cmake has limited swift support: only Ninja and Xcode generators can handle swift.
-Until cmake has full swift support, you need to specify configuration step by specifying one of the two backends:
+Until Cmake has full swift support, you need to specify configuration step by specifying one of the two backends:

 `cmake .. -G Xcode -DLINPHONESDK_PLATFORM=IOS` or `cmake .. -G Ninja -DLINPHONESDK_PLATFORM=IOS`